Ross Perot 1992 presidential campaign: Decline and withdrawal

 By mid-July, The Washington Post reported that Perot's campaign managers were becoming increasingly disillusioned by his unwillingness to follow their advice to be more specific on issues, and his need to be in full control of operations with such tactics as forcing volunteers to sign loyalty oaths.
 Perot's poll numbers began to slip to 25%, and his advisers warned that if he continued to ignore them, he would fall into single digits.
 Co-manager Hamilton Jordan threatened to quit, and on July 15, Ed Rollins resigned after Perot fired advertisement specialist Hal Riney, who had worked with Rollins on the Reagan campaign.
 Rollins later claimed that a member of the campaign accused him of being a Bush plant with ties to the CIA.
 Amidst the chaos, Perot's support fell to 20%.
 The next day, Perot announced on Larry King Live that he would not seek the presidency.
 He explained that he did not want the House of Representatives to decide the election if the result caused the electoral college to be split.
 He asked his supporters to look for other candidates to nominate for the race, and formed United We Stand to "influence the debate".
 At this point, Perot had spent $12 million of his own money on the race.
 Bill Hillsman, who produced a few unaired advertisements for the campaign, wrote that Perot's withdrawal was a tactic to find temporary relief from the press.

 Former advisors commented that Perot, who had achieved ballot access in 24 states, was unwilling "to spend money on things that mattered" including Rollins' and Jordan's proposed $150 million advertising campaign, was "obsessed" with his image, and lost interest in running after receiving negative press.
 Supporters were angry and distraught at Perot's decision, and his popularity dropped among the American public.
 One woman called Perot and commented that "the tears have not stopped."
 A class action lawsuit was filed in Florida to force him to remain in the race, but it was dropped.
 Later in July, the economic plan that Perot's campaign had been working on was released.
 The fifty-page proposal included cuts in domestic spending, investment in education, communication and transportation programs, an increase in income taxes for the wealthy, and an increase in the gasoline tax.
 The plan was projected to eliminate the budget deficit in five years.
-At the end of August, Perot promised to give his endorsement to any candidate that supported his economic plan, but hinted that he may reenter the race.
+At the end of August, Perot promised to give his endorsement to any candidate that supported his economic plan, but hinted that he might reenter the race.
 These hints increased in September, as Perot looked to buy advertising time on the major networks to discuss his economic plan, which could only occur if he was a declared candidate.
 Meanwhile, petitions for ballot access were approved in all 50 states, and polls showed Perot still in double digits with 14% support, behind Clinton and Bush with 44% and 39%, respectively.